nadaveshed/weather-app-python-react/README.md

+# Weather app with python and react

+## download the server file and add it to python project

+## remove comments from keys

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).